TruebitProtocol/truebit-eth/README.md

 node send.js <text>
 ```
 This example checks moves in a game of chess.
 Players could use a state channel to play a chess match, and if there is a disagreement, then the game sequence can be posted to Truebit.
 This method will always work for state channels because both parties have the data available.
 See the source code [here](https://github.com/TrueBitFoundation/truebit-eth/blob/master/wasm-ports/samples/chess/chess.cpp).
-The source code doesn't implement all the rules chess rules, and is not much tested.
+The source code doesn't implement all the rules of chess, and is not much tested.

 ### Validate WASM file
 ```bash